Publics and Place Leadership Development by State-Run and State-Based Universities

 Graduate

-Governors earned 30 graduate degrees.[49]
+Governors earned 31 graduate degrees.[49]
 These track the previous pattern, though the results are less pronounced.
 Most were awarded by public institutions.
-Most of those public graduate degrees came from in-state schools and from flagships.
+Most of those public graduate degrees came from flagships.
 The governors of Delaware, Maine, New Mexico, North Carolina, South Carolina, and Wisconsin earned a law or master’s degree from their own state’s flagship.
 And the governors of Arizona, Michigan, Minnesota, Ohio, and West Virginia have graduate degrees from, respectively, Arizona State, Michigan State, Minnesota State, Ohio Northern, and Marshall.
 Only six have Ivy+ graduate degrees, several of whom, perhaps unsurprisingly at this point, are in states noted earlier for concentrations of the limited number of Ivy+ grads (Figure 10).

 Unlike state legislative leaders with degrees from private graduate schools, who primarily attended in-state privates, most future governors who went to a private graduate school went to an out-of-state institution.
 These include Catholic University, Georgetown, Vanderbilt, Washington & Lee, and Willamette.